aloisdeniel/dioc/dioc_generator/README.md

 To indicate how to inject dependencies, you have two options : specifying a default mode, or declaring specific injections.

-For a default inject mode, add it to `Provide` constructor.
+For a default inject mode, add it to the `Provide` constructor.

 ```dart
 @bootsrapper